NewAlexandria/leadership_readme/wiki-best-practices.md

 * Edit when you feel pretty sure that the information is correct for the context.
 * Comment when something requires buy-in.
 When discussion or debate confirms that everyone agrees with something that could impact them.
 This goes for leads and non-leads.

+### Special Elements

+In Confluence, there are many blocks that can be added for searched content, code formatting, drive files, and many more.
+You can get an autocomplete list by typing `{` anywhere in edit mode.
+Double-click its title bar to re-edit one that you've already added.

 ## Replace many of your emails

 * If the conversation is about something that perhaps should go into wiki when you are done talking about it, consider starting it on a wiki page.